Zelenskyy to speak before Canadian Parliament in his campaign to shore up support for Ukraine

-TORONTO (AP) — Ukrainian President Volodymyr Zelenskyy will speak to the Canadian Parliament on Friday as part of his campaign to bolster support from Western allies for Ukraine’s war against the Russian invasion.
+TORONTO (AP) — Ukrainian President Volodymyr Zelenskyy went to the Canadian Parliament on Friday for a speech as part of his campaign to bolster support from Western allies for Ukraine’s war against the Russian invasion.

 Zelenskyy flew into Canada's capital late Thursday after meetings with U.S. President Joe Biden and lawmakers in Washington.
 He spoke at the United Nations' annual meeting Wednesday.

-Prime Minister Justin Trudeau, who also planned to speak to Parliament on Friday, gave Zelenskyy a warm welcome on the tarmac at Ottawa’s airport.
+Prime Minister Justin Trudeau, who also planned to speak to Parliament on Friday, gave Zelenskyy a warm welcome upon arrival in Parliament.

 It is Zelenskyy’s first visit to Canada since Russia invaded Ukraine in February 2022.
 He previously addressed the Canadian Parliament virtually after the war started.